 There was once a time, which seems long ago, that doing an internship was a major bonus; a plus in one’s resume.
 Now, however, it’s become a necessity to even land a job.
 It’s hard to survive in the competitive industry equipped with only the bookish knowledge we gain at college, and a good internship is meant to teach us how the world is outside the few acres of college.
 However much we may lament the way an internship eats up our vacations, the value it adds, not only to our CV, but also to our own knowledge is phenomenal.
-A good internship in our sub-field of interest (for example, in Engineering, you could go into R&D, Manufacturing, Quality or something else) helps give us exposure and shows us how things would work once we graduate.
+A good internship in our sub-field of interest (for example, in Engineering, you could go into R&D, Manufacturing, Quality or something else) and even go to ku study abroad and take advantage of your future studies and helps give us exposure and shows us how things would work once we graduate.

 A few months back, the Indian Government apparently realized the importance of internships, especially for engineering students.
 The industry is changing, and the demand for knowledge and skill is changing with it.
 Anyone with that little extra in their resumes has a better chance of making it in our country, which churns out more engineers than it can accommodate on an annual basis.
 The All India Centre for Technical Education (AICTE), in a recent decree, put forth a model curriculum which includes application-based study, compulsory internships and project work.
 With all these recent developments, it has become imperative for us as students to find good internships.